|

 historically mixed water and flour to create paper mashie sculptures out of

-news paper, which set rock hard solid.
-With this in mind, couldn’t
+news paper, which as you know, set rock hard solid.
+With this in mind,

-glue causes brain damage — what happens when we eat it?
-Imagine non-water
+brain damage — what happens when we eat it?
+If you only eat a little

-soluble gluten as an oil based paint as opposed to latex paint (which is
+ink and/or oil based paint as opposed to latex paint, which is water-soluble.

-ingested, is impossible for the body to dissolve just as it is impossible to
+ingested, is as impossible for the body to dissolve as it is to wash water insoluble

 absorb.
 This is demonstrated with infant digestion: babies first introduced